FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Background and Motivation

-For this reason there remains ample room for new system designs that exploit historical embeddings in a more nuanced way so as to maintain accuracy.
-This is especially true as graph size grows larger and the performance of existing methods for scalable mini-batch training begins to further degrade as shown in \Cref{fig:teaser-acc}.
+For the above reasons there remain ample room for new system designs that exploit historical embeddings for the setting of mini-batch training in a more nuanced way so as to maintain accuracy.
+This is especially true as graph size grows larger and existing methods begin to exhibit accuracy degradation or run out of GPU memory as shown in \Cref{fig:teaser-acc} (see also Section~\ref{sec:eval-acc} for more in-depth evaluation of these approaches).